jaisontj/hasura-fb-bot/README.md

 ## Publishing your bot

 Currently, our bot is not published and for it to work with users other than you.
 You need to submit your bot to Facebook for review.
 Once Facebook approves your bot, it will be live :)
-The steps involved in publishing your bot to Facebook is out of the scope of this tutorial and maybe covered in another tutorial.
+The steps involved in publishing your bot to Facebook can be found [here](https://developers.facebook.com/docs/messenger-platform/app-review/).

 ## Future Scope

 Currently, our bot is quite simple and does no analysis(NLP) on the messages sent by the user.
-You can integrate with `wit.ai <https://wit.ai/>`_ to do this.
+You can integrate with [wit.ai](https://wit.ai/) to do this.